 In addition, whereas many online loans are repaid on a daily or weekly schedule, SBA loans are repaid on a monthly schedule.

-Can be used for a variety of purposes
+SBA loans can be used for a variety of purposes.

 SBA 504/CDC loans aside, one of the biggest benefits of SBA 7(a) loans and SBA microloans is they can be used for virtually any business purpose.

 This gives you flexibility with your funds, although you should always have a plan for your financing before applying for a loan.